nshantha/athenyx/README.md

 * Optimize performance (embedding speed, query speed)
 * Enhanced repository comparison and cross-repository analysis
 * Team collaboration features (shared notes, insights)

+## FAQ
+**Q: Does Actuamind require access to my repository history?**
+A: Yes, Actuamind needs Git access to build a comprehensive knowledge graph of your codebase.

+**Q: Can Actuamind work with private repositories?**
+A: Absolutely!
+All data is processed locally or within your infrastructure, ensuring security.

+**Q: How does Actuamind differ from traditional documentation tools?**
+A: Actuamind not only indexes documentation but understands code semantics and can take autonomous actions based on this knowledge.

+**Q: What programming languages are supported?**
+A: Currently Python, Go, C#, Java, and JavaScript.
+More languages will be added in future releases.

+**Q: Do I need an OpenAI API key?**
+A: Yes, the current version requires an OpenAI API key for the LLM agent and potentially for embeddings.